Friday, 2 November 2012

 Tomorrow I begin the journey to my home in Portugal after the fourth and last of my European grand tours.
 Despite the rich and varied experiences of the last three months, I am filled with sadness.
 I very much wish to leave the small town in the north of Italy where I am.
 Yet I do not really want to return to the place in Portugal.

 I have come to this town many times because a young friend of mine lives here.
 I met him on Christmas Day 2009, on the first grand tour, and he was then nineteen years old.
 I was passing the bar called Pop Bar, saw him inside at the counter, and went in.
-They were just about to close for the holiday, and he was helping his mother, who was in the back of the shop, to serve any last customer who might turn up.
+They were just about to close for the holiday, and he was helping his mother - who was in the back of the shop - to serve any last customer who might turn up.
 I had come to the town that Christmas to look for other friends who had lived there.
-They had moved away, but this thoughtful, intelligent and perfectly sweet boy - not quite my type physically - was friendly and asked me if I liked chocolate.
+They had moved away, but this thoughtful, intelligent and sweet boy was friendly, although not quite my type physically, and asked if I liked chocolate.
 So I thought I had found him.

 Now it is he who is unobtainable, and I am back to the round of contacts with hoteliers, restaranteurs, and cafe owners, pleasant people enough, but with whom money must always be exchanged.
 Well, in many ways, as I have said before in this blog, I prefer such contacts.
 Professional people will never hurt you.
 For, if they had been people to hurt, you would not have hired their services in the first place or you would swiftly have dispensed with them when the person in question turned nasty.